EricFillion/happy-transformer/docs/pages/6-next-sentence/1-instantiation.md

 ## Next Sentence Prediction

-Initialize a HappyNextSentence object to next sentence prediction
+Initialize a HappyNextSentence() object to next sentence prediction

 **Initialization Arguments:**
  1. model_type (string): The default is "BERT", which is currently the only available model
- 2. model_name(string): We recommend  none-finetuned BERT models like "bert-base-uncased" and "bert-large-uncased"
+ 2. model_name(string): We recommend  BERT models like "bert-base-uncased" and "bert-large-uncased" that have not been finetuned

 #### Example 4.0: